 What Exactly is SIBO?

 SIBO is a term used to describe excessive growth of bacteria located in the small intestine.
-When the gut is functioning in a proper way, the number of bacteria that dwell in this area is very small.
+When the gut is functioning properly, the number of bacteria that dwell in this area is very small.
 On the other hand, the number of bacteria located in the large intestine is much higher.

 When the food starts going down the digestive path it enters the small intestine where it is dissolved into smaller pieces and this is the area where the nutrients are absorbed.

-People with SIBO experience unusually high level of bacteria in the small intestine.
+People with SIBO experience unusually high levels of bacteria in the small intestine.
 If everything is normal, these bacteria should be located in the large intestine.
-The excessive bacteria fed with food residues in the small intestines before the food is fully dissolved and nutrients absorbed.
-Their feeding leads to aches, bloating, diarrhea, constipation and gases.
+The excessive bacteria are fed with food residues in the small intestines before the food is fully dissolved and nutrients absorbed.
+Their feeding leads to aches, bloating, diarrhea, constipation, and gases.

 The excessive growth of bacteria also leads to inflammation that has negative effects on the small intestine’s lining.
-This is the reason why we experience lowered absorption of specific nutrients including vitamin A, D and B12 and higher intolerance to foods and inflammation in different body parts.
+This is the reason why we experience lowered absorption of specific nutrients including vitamins A, D, and B12, and higher intolerance to foods and inflammation in different body parts.

 What Leads to SIBO?

-There are many different reasons why the number of bacteria that naturally dwells in the small intestine increases.
-Some of the causes of SIBO include use of birth control pills, use of antibiotics, antacid drugs, drinking high amounts of alcohol regularly and low amount of stomach acid.
+There are many different reasons why the number of bacteria that naturally dwell in the small intestine increases.
+Some of the causes of SIBO include the use of birth control pills, the use of antibiotics, and antacid drugs, drinking high amounts of alcohol regularly, and low amounts of stomach acid.

 How is SIBO Detected and Diagnosed?

 The basic test for determining the presence of SIBO is breath testing.
-This test assesses the amount of methane and hydrogen created by bacteria which is released from the lungs.
+This test assesses the amount of methane and hydrogen created by bacteria that is released from the lungs.

-In order to conduct this test, people drink a liquid based on lactulose.
-This is actually a sugar that can be dissolved only by bacteria.
-When the bacteria “eat” lactulose, they create a gas which can give us a clear view of the presence of methane and hydrogen in the system.
+To conduct this test, people drink a liquid based on lactulose.
+This is a sugar that can be dissolved only by bacteria.
+When the bacteria “eat” lactulose, they create a gas that can give us a clear view of the presence of methane and hydrogen in the system.
 Another test that can diagnose SIBO is the glucose breath test.
-But, this test is only effective for determining the level of bacteria in the first couple of feet of the small intestine because this is where glucose is absorbed.
+However, this test is only effective for determining the level of bacteria in the first couple of feet of the small intestine because this is where glucose is absorbed.

 How to Deal with SIBO?